aloneguid/bt/Writerside/topics/portable-mode.md

 ## Making it portable

-Browser Tamer will check if `.portable` file exists in the same folder as `bt.exe` is located.
+%product% will check if `.portable` file exists in the same folder as `bt.exe` is located.
 And if it does,

 <procedure title="Portable mode">
 <step>